Prawinkumarjs/VSDSquadron-mini-internship/README.md

-#  VSDSquadron Reseacrh Internship 2024
+#  VSDSquadron Research Internship 2024

 The program is based on the RISC-V architecture and uses open-source tools to teach people about VLSI chip design and RISC-V. The instructor for this internship is Kunal Ghosh Sir.